 The result can be what is known as the ‘last-shot rule,’ i.e., the governing terms are the last set out before acceptance, i.e., anything other than solely a clear ‘yes.’
 In the United States this has largely been modified by UCC 2-207, which provides that an acceptance is a valid one unless it specifically conditions the acceptance on the earlier offeror’s acceptance of additional terms.
-However, the CISG explicitly includes a last shot rule in Article 19(2), so one should be wary in international commercial contracts.
+However, the United Nations Convention on Contracts for the International Sale of Goods (Vienna, 1980 known as the ‘CISG’) explicitly includes a last shot rule in Article 19(2), so one should be wary in international commercial contracts.

 One reason for entering into long-term commericial supply agreements is, by incorporating clauses excluding such ‘forms,’ to avoid the battle of the forms and achieve contractual clarity.
 The presence of a ‘last shot’ provision is why many contracts in their choice of law exclude application of the CISG.